Dorena Dam is located on the Row River, a tributary of the Willamette River, about six miles east of Cottage Grove, Ore.

 The U.S. Army Corps of Engineers implemented an alcohol ban at Dorena and Cottage Grove lakes.

+Notice: Dorena Hydro is constructing a powerhouse at Dorena Dam.
+The noisiest phase of the project has been completed, but there may be construction noise (mainly heavy equipment movement and carpentry activity) in the future.
 The company and its contractor cannot fully predict the exact days and hours when work will take place, as these are subject to accessibility of work areas, type of work and availability of materials.
-For more information, please contact Northwest Power Corporation's on-site representative at 206-715-4541.
+For more information, please contact Dorena Hydro's on-site representative at 206-715-4541.

 Click the small map icon (picture's lower right corner) for a larger PDF version.